HarryRunham/GMod-Nextbots/README.md

 Abandoned in favour of working on Abyssal.

 # Abyssal
 Heavily based off of "Terminus Nextbot" by syhgma, which itself is based off of "Gargitron NextBot" by Gargin.
 Terminus is a "stalker" nextbot, with decision making more complex than many nextbots currently available.
 Image and almost all audio changed.
-Code edited already, more changes to be made.
+Code edited in small ways already, many more changes to be made.
+Changes include a fix to how Terminus was coded to count escaped chases.

 Comments with notation --. are my own.
 Comments with just -- are previous developers.